droodman/Modeling-Human-Trajectory/README.md

-Code and data archive for working paper version of Roodman, "Superexponential"
+Code and data archive for working paper version of Roodman, "Modeling the Human Trajectory"

 "GWP.xlsx" exhibits the data set construction and its "Data" tab is accessed directly by "Modeling GWP.do"